-This document explains how New Relic Browser collects and stores your asynchronous single page app (SPA) data.
-This will give you a better understanding of the SPA data you see in the New Relic Browser UI.
+This document explains how browser collects and stores your asynchronous single page app (SPA) data.
+This will give you a better understanding of the SPA data you see in the browser UI.
 This will also help you more easily add custom monitoring with the SPA API.

-At the heart of New Relic SPA monitoring is the concept of the browser interaction.
+At the heart of SPA monitoring is the concept of the browser interaction.
 New Relic defines a browser interaction as anything that occurs in the app user's browser; for example:

 - A user interaction that leads to a page load or route change